 The results also show that the father's expressed emotion is related to depression in adolescents, mediated by adolescent emotional regulation.
 His high expressed emotion also plays a role in influencing how the emotional regulation process is followed by adolescents.
 This low emotional regulation then determines the emergence of teen depression.
-In other words, the higher the father's emotional expression, the lower the emotion regulation of adolescents, and the lower the emotional regulation of adolescents, the higher the level of depression amongst them.[]
+In other words, the higher the father's emotional expression, the lower the emotion regulation of adolescents, and the lower the level of depression amongst them.[]